matthewprice-github/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-I would advise Louise that the summer (and optimally May), would be the best time to launch her campaign.
-I could also tell Louise that there are a higher volume of theatre projects launched in the summer.
+One conclusiion I can draw is that the summer months seem to have the highest volume of projects launched, so there is more competition those months.
+However, it also appears that projects launched in summer months, particularly May, have a higher percent of their plays turn out successful.
+I would advise Louise that the summer (and optimally May) would be the best time to launch her campaign.

 - What can you conclude about the Outcomes based on Goals?